NishaJahir/updated_2.0.13/meta/documents/user_guide_en.md

     </tbody>
 </table>

+## Novalnet Payment configuration in plentymarkets

+To activate the preferred payment methods, sign into the [Novalnet Merchant Administration Portal](https://admin.novalnet.de/).

+1. Navigate to the tab **PROJECT**
+2. Select the corresponding product
+3. **Payment Methods**
+4. **Edit Payment Methods**.

+For more detailed information, please follow the **Novalnet Payment Plugin Installation Guide for Plentymarkets** with explanatory screenshots for all payment settings.
+The installation guide is included in the plugin package that you download.

-## Event creation for  Confirm / Cancel / Refund a Novalnet transactions
+## Event creation for confirm/cancel/refund transactions

-Set up an event procedure to Confirm, Cancel and Refund the Novalnet transactions
+To set up an event procedure to confirm, cancel or refund Novalnet transactions:Set up an event procedure to Confirm, Cancel and Refund the Novalnet transactions:

-##### Setting up an event procedure:

 1. Go to **System » Orders » Events**.
 2. Click on **Add event procedure**. <br > → The **Create new event procedure** window opens.